nokia/ntt/docs/conformance/remaining-work.md

 suite is the instrument for measuring that, not the goal.

 That distinction decides what gets kept.
-A change that raises the match rate while making the semantics less defensible is not worth taking, and a change that is clearly right but flat on the corpus is (both happened on 2026-08-04, below).
-Conversely, the 108 `reject`-expected misses are the largest remaining block and stay out of scope until there is a reason beyond the number to go after them.
-Of the 112 real misses, 108 are exactly those (`Sem_5010205_OfOperator_001`, mislabelled, among them);
+A change that raises the match rate while making the semantics less defensible is not worth taking, and a change that is clearly right but flat on the corpus is.
+Taken to its conclusion on 2026-08-10: engine behaviour that existed only to make fixtures pass was deleted even though it cost 1.34 points, because a number produced that way is not evidence of anything.

-the other four are the two files described under "The executed-but-wrong slice" and two parse errors.
+Of the 178 real misses, **102 expect `reject`** (75 reach `pass`, 27 reach
+`none`).
+That is still the largest block and stays out of scope until there is a reason beyond the number to go after it.
+Most of the rest are the 74 files the correction stopped fabricating verdicts for.

 ## One engine (2026-08-03)